-3.5 Effect of the shape of strut
+3.5.
+Effect of the shape of strut

-Fig.6 illustrates the impact of streamline-strut on the LDL distribution in the coronary artery.
-As evident from figure, the streamline-strut would greatly suppress high LDL concentration both at the stented segment and the downstream, the maximum concentration near the last strut would decrease approximately 30% for the strut with streamline one, and the average concentration in the stented segment would drop to 1.05, as shown in Fig 6.
-In addition, we can clearly see from Fig. 6B that the average concentration between each streamline stent struts is lower than that of non-streamline one.
+In Figure 6, the impact of streamline-strut on the LDL distribution in the coronary artery is illustrated.
+As evident from the figure, the streamline-strut greatly suppressed high LDL concentration both at the stented segment and the downstream, the maximum concentration near the last strut decreased by approximately 30% for the strut with streamline one, and the average concentration in the stented segment dropped to 1.05, as shown in Fig 6.
+In addition, it can be clearly seen from Fig. 6B that the average concentration between each streamline stent struts is lower than that of non-streamline one.